by Opal Marketing

 Support and nurture those early adopters.
 They are your change advocates and will be key evangelists throughout implementation and beyond.
 Bring them in early to the on-boarding process, let them test ideas and immerse themselves in how the platform works.

 At launch, these are the key people who can stand in front of other members of your team to confidently explain answers to questions and truly advocate that working in Opal is a better way of working for everyone.
 For our largest customers with diverse teams across the globe, developing an internal advocacy program has been incredibly successful.
+This is one of the biggest change management lessons learned.

 4. Set clear expectations and best practices